devJSQ/tree-with-non-premitive-data-type/README.md

 In `Node` class:

-1 - create String (name) attribute to store the name.
+1 - Create String (name) attribute to store the name.
 2 - Create 3 pointer (left, center, right).

 In `main` class: